-The assertions type enables or disables the Java 1.4 assertions feature,
+assertions type enables or disables the Java 1.4 assertions feature, on a whole

 <junit> to add extra validation to code.

-Assertions are covered in the J2SDK 1.4 documentation, and the Java Language Specification.
+Assertions are covered in the Java SE documentation, and the Java Language Specification.

 When assertions are enabled (or disabled) in a task through nested assertions elements, the class loader or command line is modified with the appropriate options.
-This means that the JVM executed must be a Java 1.4 or later JVM, even if there are no assertions in the code.
-Attempting to enable assertions on earlier VMs will result in an "Unrecognized option" error and the JVM will not start.
+This means that the JVM executed must be of version 1.4 or later, even if there are no assertions in the code.
+Attempting to enable assertions on earlier JVMs will result in an "Unrecognized option" error and the JVM will not start.